citelao/sensible/_how_to/2-1-twofactor.md

 Hackers attempting this---at least against large companies like Microsoft, Facebook, Google, Apple, and even your local bank---can only test a few dozen passwords per account per day at most.
 If your password is reasonably good and isn't in the top most common passwords, you're essentially immune.

-This doesn't cover all attacks on passwords, but looking at more "overall" data paints the same picture<!-- An Administrator’s Guide to Internet Password Research; Your Pa$$word doesn't matter; -->.
+This doesn't cover all attacks on passwords, but looking at more "overall" data paints the same picture<!-- An Administrator's Guide to Internet Password Research; Your Pa$$word doesn't matter; -->.
 Most attacks just don't care about password strength so long as it's "good enough."

 ## But what if they want to guess me?